BrandonCorey/js109/study_guide_written.md

 ```

 **String.prototype.trim**
-- Removes whitespace from both ends of the string that it is called on
+- Removes whitespace from both ends of the string that it is called on and _**returns**_ new string.
 - Useful when getting input from the user
 ```javascript
 '    brandon corey    '.trim(); // brandon corey